scottaohara/accessible_modal_window/README.md

 - `data-modal-close-btn`: Add this attribute to `button` elements within the dialog that should be allowed to close the dialog.

+## Screen Reader Quirks
+Things of note for why certain decisions were made, and how different screen reader and browser combos have their own inconsistencies in announcing modal dialogs.

+- Do not set dialogs to `display: none` by default.
+  There is an issue with iOS Safari + VoiceOver where if an element is set to `display: none;` by default, even when set to `display: block;` <abbr>VO</abbr> will not move focus to the element, even if focus is programmatically set.
+To get around this, the CSS for these dialogs use `visibility: hidden;` for the inactive state, and `visibility: visible;` for showing the dialog.

+  As `visibility: hidden` does not remove an element from the document's flow, it's important that `position: absolute/fixed` is set to the dialog, regardless of whether it's active or not.
+- The first element of a modal dialog should be its heading (which provides its accessible name).
+  This requirement is to compensate for Internet Explorer 11 + JAWS specifically.
+With this pairing, setting focus to the dialog element itself will announce the accessible name of the dialog, the dialog role, and then JAWS will announce re-announce the accessible name of the dialog and the role of the first child element of the dialog.
+  For instance, if the dialog's heading provides the accessible name for the dialog, then JAWS + IE11 will announce "accessible name, dialog. accessible name, heading level #".
+However, if the first child is another element that does not match the accessible name of the dialog, such as a button with text "close", it will be announced as:
+  "accessible name, dialog. accessible name, button"
+- Note that NVDA will not announce the dialog role when focus is set to the dialog element itself.
+For instance, in NVDA + IE11, it will simply announce the accessible name of the dialog, and nothing more.
+In more standard browser pairings like Firefox or Chrome, the accessible name of the dialog will be announced, and then the contents of the dialog will begin to be announced, without ever mentioning the dialog role.

 ## Previous Versions
 Read about older version of this script that required jQuery.
 [Version 1 - Smashing Magazine Article](http://www.smashingmagazine.com/2014/09/making-modal-windows-better-for-everyone/)